aosabook/500lines/functionalDB/chapter.md

      (->> (entity-at db ts ent-id)
           (:attrs) (val-filter-fn) (filter ref?) (mapcat :value)))))
 ````
 These two functions act as the basic building blocks for any graph traversal operation, as they are the ones that raise the level of abstraction from entities and attributes to nodes and links in a graph.
 Once we have the ability to look at our database as a graph, we can provide various graph traversing and querying APIs.
-We leave this as a solved exercise to the reader - one solution can be found in the chapter's source code (see graph.clj).
+We leave this as a solved exercise to the reader; one solution can be found in the chapter's source code (see `graph.clj`).

 ## Querying the Database

-A second library we present here provides querying capabilities, which is the main issue of this section.
+The second library we present provides querying capabilities, which is the main issue of this section.
 A database is not very useful to its users without a powerful query mechanism.
 This feature is usually exposed to users through a _query language_ that is used to declaratively specify the set of data of interest.

-Our data model is based on accumulation of facts (i.e. datoms) over time.
+Our data model is based on accumulation of facts (i.e., datoms) over time.
 For this model, a natural place to look for the right query language is _logic programming_.
 A commonly used query language influenced by logic programming is _Datalog_ which, in addition to being well-suited for our data model, has a very elegant adaptation to Clojure’s syntax.
-Our query engine will implement a subset of the *Datalog* language from the [Datomic database](http://docs.datomic.com/query.html).
+Our query engine will implement a subset of the Datalog language from the [Datomic database](http://docs.datomic.com/query.html).

 ### Query Language

 Let's look at an example query in our proposed language.
-This query asks "what are the names and birthday of entities who like pizza, speak English, and who have a birthday this month?"
+This query asks: "What are the names and birthday of entities who like pizza, speak English, and who have a birthday this month?"
 ````clojure
 {  :find [?nm ?bd ]
    :where [